Preethraj/Agent_workflow_Langgraph/README.md

 3. Run all cells

 ## Demo Query
-> "Explain how AI is used in healthcare and give two examples."
+> "Explain how Data Science is used in Legal Practice and give two examples."

 ## Output
 - Subtasks planned